 薄刃包丁 (Thin Blade)

-Signature technique: Katsuramuki — peeling a cylindrical vegetable (daikon, cucumber, carrot) in a continuous thin sheet by rotating it against the blade.
-This technique is impossible with a double-bevel blade because the bevel on both sides would cause the blade to wander.
+Signature technique: katsuramuki, peeling a cylindrical vegetable (daikon, cucumber, carrot) into a continuous thin sheet by rotating it against the blade.
+This is impossible with a double-bevel blade, whose bevels on both sides would cause the edge to wander.

-Regional variants: The Kamagata usuba (Kansai) has a pointed tip allowing additional detail work; the squared Kanto usuba is more common outside Japan.
+Regional variants: the Kamagata usuba (Kansai) has a pointed tip that allows additional detail work; the squared Kanto usuba is more common outside Japan.

-Ideal steel: Carbon for the finest edge — Shirogami #1/#2 or Aogami #1.
-The thin geometry combined with single-bevel sharpening rewards a hard, fine-grained edge.
+Ideal steel: carbon takes the finest edge here, such as Shirogami #1 or #2, or Aogami #1.
+The thin geometry and single-bevel sharpening reward a hard, fine-grained edge.

 For professional vegetable preparation in a traditional Japanese kitchen; home cooks should use a nakiri.